wak1616/PAC/README.md

 Oculoplastics consultations focus on facial and eyelid conditions and treatments.

-** In Center For Sight, please schedule new patients with a diagnosis of styes, chalazions, or eyelid bumps or lesions directly with Kalie Kosek ** (In these cases, do NOT schedule with an optometrist.)
+**In CFS area, please schedule new patients with a diagnosis of styes, chalazions, or eyelid bumps or lesions directly with Kalie Kosek, PA-C** (In these cases, do NOT schedule with an optometrist.)

 #### Common Medical Conditions